 Aled Jones-Griffith

-Aled Jones-Griffith has worked in the further education sector for fourteen years: he was a faculty director at Coleg Menai and an Assistant Principal at Coleg Meirion-Dwyfor before being appointed as Principal for Coleg Menai and Coleg Meirion-Dwyfor in 2018.
+Aled Jones-Griffith has worked in the further education sector for more than fifteen years: he was an Assistant Principal at Coleg Meirion-Dwyfor before being appointed as Principal for Coleg Menai and Coleg Meirion-Dwyfor in 2018 and then Chief Executive Officer in 2024.

 Previous to his career in further education, Aled held a number of managerial posts in a variety of sectors, including the role of Chief Executive of the Nant Gwrtheyrn National Language Centre for four years.
 He also served as a member of the BBC Audience Council for Wales over two terms.
 During this period he was privileged to deliver a lecture to the Smithsonian Society in Washington DC on the History of the Welsh Language.